U.S.P.S. Shipping Zones, Fulfillment Costs, And Transit Times

 - KickStarter Fulfillment

-The better you understand your shipping zones, the better fulfillment strategy you can implement.
+The better you understand your shipping zones, the better the fulfillment strategy you can implement for your business.
 If you want lower shipping cost and faster delivery times, you need to use shipping zones to your advantage.
+You should also consider outsourcing fulfillment to a 3PL company.

 Choosing a 3PL fulfillment center to outsource your order fulfillment can give you the advantages you need to grow your business, lower your shipping cost and deliver your products quicker.